bartosz-maciaszek/php-rtm/README.md

 ## Installation

-The easiest way to use php-rtm library is to add it as requirement do your composer.json file:
+The easiest way to start using php-rtm library is to add it as requirement to your composer.json file:

 ```
 "bartosz-maciaszek/php-rtm": "dev-master"
 ```

+And update your composer dependencies.

 Alternatively, you can clone this repo manually: